ChrstphrHll/npc_gen/students/Gifre Edyrm.md

 ---
+name: Gifre Edyrm
+race: Half-Elf
+hair: curly grey hair that's a tousled bed head
+eyes: Hazel
+skin: Dark Brown
+ideal: Humane
+trait1: Moralistic
+trait2: Angry
+trait: I fall in and out of love easily, and am always pursuing someone.
+flaw: I have a weakness for the vices of the city, especially hard drink.
+bond: I idolize a hero of the old tales and measure my deeds against that person's.
 birthday:
   numeric: 2/22
   written: 22nd of Corelent
-bond: I idolize a hero of the old tales and measure my deeds against that person's.
-eyes: Pale Blue
-flaw: I have a weakness for the vices of the city, especially hard drink.
-guild: Treskal
-hair: curly grey hair that's a tousled bed head
-ideal: Humane
-name: Gifre Edyrm
-organizations: []
-partyID: 46
-race: Half-Elf
 relationships:
 - name: Lenn Schimae
   type: partymate